kivy/buildozer/buildozer/tools/packer/README.md

 # Introduction

+This is the packer template for building the official Kivy/Buildozer VM.
-It is an example packer template based on netboot iso that adds packages for xubuntu and buildozer.
+It is based on xubuntu.

 # Configure